 The theater was dark and comfortable.
-The quartet had just lulled us into a state of relaxed bliss with their rendition of Mendelssohn, and were turning the pages to begin their next piece by a modern composer whose name none of us recognized.
+The quartet had just lulled us into a state of relaxed bliss with a Mendelssohn medley, and was now shuffling through pages to begin their next piece by a modern composer whose name I didn’t recognized.

-The youngest member of the group, the lead violinist, rose to address us.
-“When we first began to learn this piece, I wasn’t sure that I would ever like it,” he confessed.
+The youngest member of the group, the violinist, rose to address us.
+“When we first began to learn this next piece, I wasn’t sure that I would ever like it,” he confessed.
 “It was dissonant and disjointed, and the silences were jarring.
-I couldn’t make sense of it, until I realized that the silences and the tension were the keys to the whole piece.”
+I couldn’t make sense of it until I realized that the silences and the tension were the keys to the whole piece.”

 He lifted his eyes to us earnestly, “Each of the seven movements is its own quest in a larger journey—there is a movement about falling in love and losing love, and a movement about coming to the edge of a ravine and leaving behind belief and unbelief and dogma of every kind, in order to become.
-It is a remarkable piece, and I hope you will settle with us through these seven quests and your own journey ahead.”
+It is a remarkable piece, and I hope you will settle into these seven quests and into your own journey ahead.”

 He was right—it was shattering.

 The cello, viola, and violins wove artfully and drew us in—then, as he had promised, the bottom fell out, and we were plunged into silence.
 The musicians froze, alert eyes trained on their leader—waiting.
 Again and again, the music stopped, until he nodded, and the silence was ventured into haltingly, as if it were ice that might be too thin to support our weight.